HighnessAtharva/django-crypto-app/README.md

 # make migrations
 python manage.py makemigrations
 python manage.py migrate

+# delete existing database if necessary, overwrite and make your own migrations and users

 # create a superuser to login to the admin panel
 python manage.py createsuperuser